sachinraja/SnippetHub/README.md

-# snippetsplace
+## SnippetsHub
-A home for code snippets from many languages.
+A home for sharing snippets across various languages.